 - mental (moods, belief systems, and attitudes)

-Between your bodywork appointments, do as many of this as you can.
+Between your bodywork appointments, do as many of these as you can.
 Do something every day.
-Health is a culmination of all the things you do consistently, over time.
+Health is a culmination of all the things you do consistently over time.

 5. Build a Strong Support System.

 During times of breakdown, it is useful to remember that we need more support, not less.
 Oftentimes, people go through tough times relatively unsupported.
 But it doesn’t, so if we are willing to reach out for help.

 Two things to consider when building strong support systems are both your ability to receive and your willingness to give support.

 How capable are you of receiving compliments, gifts, time, attention, a warm hug, or other acts of kindness?